 In celebration of the 10th anniversary of David Petersen's beloved series Mouse Guard, a new collection of short stories set in the Mouse Guard world is about to debut.
 With stories from creators as varied as Mark Buckingham, Becky Cloonan, and Dustin Nguyen, the four part Mouse Guard: Legends of the Guard Vol. 3 begins in March.

 Boom Studios has a reputation in the comics industry for publishing an increasingly diverse group of books and creators.
 This commitment to diversity in genre and people is reflected in an all-new initiative the publisher announced today in Previews with a letter from founder Ross Richie.
 While 2015 is the 10th anniversary of Boom, the publisher wants to talk about what's next rather than what's come before.
 They call this discussion of the future Push Comics Forward and they don't want it to be only about Boom.

 Push Comics Forward is Boom's way of focusing on the ongoing conversation about diversity and the future of the industry.
 To learn more about this initiative and what to expect from Boom for the next ten years and beyond, we spoke with Editor-in-Chief Matt Gagnon.

-Good news from Archaia.
-The publisher of David Petersen’s multi-award winning Mouse Guard has announced the second volume of Legends of the Guard, an anthology project that invites some of comics’ most talented creators to tell stories set throughout Petersen’s endlessly charming, frequently funny and always harrowing mediaval world of mice.
-Launching in May, the new Legends of the Guard includes contributions from such fan favorites as Eric Canete (TRON: Uprising, Rocketeer Adve
+Archaia tells ComicsAlliance that the publisher of David Petersen’s multi-award winning Mouse Guard is working on a third volume of Legends of the Guard.
+The anthology project invites some of comics’ most talented creators to tell stories set throughout Petersen’s endlessly charming, frequently funny and always harrowing mediaval world of mice.